greystate/componentize/README.md

 </div>
 ```

+The `componentize.js` adds some nice enhancements:

-The `componentize.js` script renders a *Table Of Contents* layer on the right side of the screen, where all the components are listed in alphabetical order, clickable of course :)
+- Renders a *Table Of Contents* layer on the right side of the screen, where all the components are listed in alphabetical order, clickable of course :)
-It also adds a textbox for live-filtering the components on the page.
+- Adds a textbox for live-filtering the components on the page.
+- Adds a state toggle for components that has a `data-states` attribute

 [submerge]: http://greystate.dk/resources/subtree-merge/?rf=dist&u=greystate&b=master&r=componentize&lf=vendor/componentize